wschenk/willschenk.com/content/articles/2020/server_templating_with_terraform/index.md

 [`setup.bash`](`setup.bash`)
 {{% code file="articles/2020/server_templating_with_terraform/setup.bash" language="bash" %}}

 Run this with `bash setup.bash` and it will copy itself over to the remote server and run the setup scripts.
 It may take a minute or two for the remote server to be up and accepting ssh connections.
-In my test runs Ubutu seems to take a full lifetime to get through the `Restart services during package upgrades without asking? [yes/no] yes` part of the upgrade process.

 I set the server to redirect everything to HTTPS.
 With this baseline you can dump in your static files, add subdomains, or do whatever you want.